Light (anti-)nuclei and (anti-)hypertriton production in $pp$ collisions at $\sqrt{s} =0.90, 2.76$ and $7$ TeV: Models

-Where
+where

-$|\vec q_{ij}|$ stands for the distance between particles $j$-th and $i$-th, $D_0$ and $m_0$ are the diameter and rest mass of light nuclei and anti-nuclei, respectively.
-The $p_i$ and $E_i$ ($i = 1, 2, ..., N$) are the momenta and energies of particles, respectively. $\Delta m$ stands for the allowed uncertainty.
-In Eq.(3), the integral of continuous distributions will be changed using the sum for discrete distributions, because the hadron momentum and position distributions are discrete in transport model simulation.
+$|\vec q_{ij}|$ denotes the distance between particles $j$-th and $i$-th, $D_0$ and $m_0$ are the diameter and rest mass of N particles cluster, respectively. $p_i$ and $E_i$ ($i = 1, 2, 3$) represent the momenta and energies of particles, respectively. $\Delta m$ stands for the allowed uncertainty.
+In Eq.(3), the integral of continuous distributions will be changed by using the sum for discrete distributions, because the hadron momentum and position distributions are discrete in transport model simulation.